 The Supreme Court ruled that the Affordable Care Act is legal, but here's where you can find out more about the status and timeline.
 Here's a summary about how Obamacare affects you.
 You can also find out how much has changed since Obama's first "public option" proposal in 2008.
 Or, perhaps you'd like to learn more about why health care should be reformed.
 In any event, everyone feels strongly about this issue.
-What is your opinion on health care reform?
-Share Your Opinion
+Here's what readers have said.

 - I am in healthcare and we are already seeing the impact of this disaster..
 For those of you who thought his way was the right way, I am very sad that you fell for this.
 Currently, people are paying higher premiums and getting less service and waiting longer and paying more for hospital bills.
 Where is the justice in that?
 It is a nightmare.